CartoDB/cartoframes/docs/developer-center/guides/04-Sources.md

 ## Sources

 In CARTOframes, the `Sources` are the origin of the data.
-Let's understand the different types of sources.
+In this guide, we cover the different types of sources that can be used with CARTOframes.
 You can also check the [Context Setup](https://github.com/CartoDB/cartoframes/blob/master/examples/01_quickstart/02_context_setup.ipynb) Notebook.

-The basic syntax set the `Source` of a visualization is:
+The basic syntax to set the `Source` of a visualization is:

 ```py
 from cartoframes.viz import Map, Layer, Source